Stratøs: A CU professor's life as a musician

 “There’s like, cities and cities of people and their stories who have yet to be told down there,” Stratøs said.

 The project will include a photobook of his relatives in Barbados and short films about the production.
-The musician sees it as dissolving the typical boundaries of his artform, and said that he likes his albums to invite other forms of storytelling.
+He sees it as dissolving the typical boundaries of his artform and said that he likes his albums to invite other forms of storytelling.

 “I would describe myself as kind of like a world building type composer,” he said.